 Agios Nikolaos,the capital of Crete’s Lasithi region, lies on the eastern side of Crete and is a popular resort town where visitors can enjoy shopping, dining, and at night, dancing at one of the many downtown nightclubs.
 It is a historic fishing town situated on hilly, rugged terrain overlooking the gorgeous Merabello Bay.
 While it is a popular tourist spot, the town still retains its familiar Cretan charm and is the perfect place to enjoy a taste of life on the largest of Greece’s beautiful islands.
-For hotel and villa accommodation in or around Agios Nikolaos, visit Booking.com now!
-To rent a car, visit Discover Cars.
-For holidays in Agios Nikolaos and other destinations in Greece, visit TUI.
+To search and book a car rentalamong the most reputable car rental companies worldwide so that you may visit any of Greece's wonderful destinations visit AutoEurope.

 Built around a lake-like close gulf, against a backdrop of imposing red-rock cliffs and tall trees, Agios Nikolaos is one of Crete’s most picturesque towns.
 A vibrant ‘resort’ throughout the holiday season, the town attracts thousands of visitors every year thanks to its blend of natural beauty, cultural attractions, interesting historic sites and fantastic beaches.
 Although Agios Nikolaos appears imposing, with its typically Greek whitewashed buildings, it is in fact very easy to explore on foot.
 Taking a stroll along the town’s tree-lined streets, alleys and boulevards in the Mediterranean sunshine is the best way to take in the attractions.
 Plenty of bars, shops and restaurants serving fine local cuisine, several charming Greek-Orthodox churches and interesting archaeological, folklore and national history museums all await discovery.
 The stunning marina and sandy beach of Ammos are well worth taking the short walk from the town center to discover too.